kevinmaes/jstoolkit/README.md

 Previewing
 - aki77/source-preview-react - Preview code after compiling JSX to JS
-- leny/coffeescript-check
+- leny/coffeescript-check - Preview your compiled JS from the CoffeeScript

 Linters
-- AtomLinter/linter-eslint
+- AtomLinter/linter-eslint - lint your JS according to your .eslintrc
-- AtomLinter/linter-flow
+- AtomLinter/linter-flow - flow lint your JS according to the rules in your .flowconfig
-- AtomLinter/linter-coffeelint
+- AtomLinter/linter-coffeelint - lint your CS

 Docs
-- tgandrews/atom-easy-jsdoc
+- tgandrews/atom-easy-jsdoc - Quickly add template docs to property and method definitions

 For more suggestions, refer to this article, below.
 If you find any of these tools to be helpful, please add them individually to this ReadMe.